-Day 2: Quito city tour
+Day 2: Quito City tour

 Day 4: Cotopaxi volcano cycling adventure

-Day 5: Mountain bike descent of tungurahua volcano and baños town
+Day 5: Mountain bike descent of Tungurahua Volcano and Baños town

-Today you head into the Llanganates National Park to a fantastic view point for Ecuador’s most active volcano.
-Here you will be reunited with your mountain bike for a thrilling descent.
 At the lively town of Baños you stop for lunch and travel by cable car to the Avenue of the Waterfalls; a spectacular sight.
 From here you will travel to your Amazonian eco lodge and enjoy dinner listening to the sounds of the rainforest.

-Day 6: White water rafting in the amazon basin
+Day 6: White water rafting in the Amazon Basin

 On the way back to the lodge you will visit a Kichwa Amazonian Indian community who will introduce you to their traditional way of life in the jungle.
 This community’s relationship and knowledge of the rainforest is a privilege to behold.